Classification and Reconstruction of High-Dimensional Signals from Low-Dimensional Features in the Presence of Side Information: Reconstruction with Side Information

-In order to provide sufficient conditions for the \ac{MMSE} to approach zero in the low-noise regime, we analyze the upper bound to the \ac{MMSE} corresponding to the \ac{MSE} associated with a (sub-optimal) \emph{classify and reconstruct} decoder, which we denote by $\MSE\sub{CR}(\sigma^2)$.
-This decoder operates in two steps as follows: \begin{itemize} \item First, the decoder estimates the pair of class indices associated to the input signal and the side information signal via the \ac{MAP} classifier\footnote{This \ac{MAP} classifier is associated with the distributed classification problem, which will be shown to be closely related to the problem of classification with side information in the next section.}
+In order to provide sufficient conditions for the \ac{MMSE} to approach zero in the low-rank regime, we analyze the upper bound to the \ac{MMSE} corresponding to the \ac{MSE} associated with a (sub-optimal) \emph{classify and reconstruct} decoder, which we denote by $\MSE^{\mathrm{CR}}(\sigma^2)$.
+This decoder operates in two steps as follows: \begin{itemize} \item First, the decoder estimates the pair of class indices associated to the input signal and the side information signal via the \ac{MAP} classifier\footnote{This \ac{MAP} classifier is associated with the distributed classification problem, which consists in estimating the labels $C_1$ and $C_2$ from the observation of the feature vectors $\mathbf{y}_1$ and $\mathbf{y}_2$.}

-\item Second, in view of the fact that, conditioned on $(C_1,C_2)=(i,k)$, the vectors $\mathbf{x}_1 $ and $\mathbf{x}_2$ are jointly Gaussian distributed with mean $\boldsymbol{\mu}_{\mathbf{x}}^{(ik)}$ and covariance $\mathbf{\Sigma}_{\mathbf{x}}^{(ik)}$, the decoder reconstructs the input signal $\mathbf{x}_1$ by using the conditional mean estimator corresponding to the estimated classes $\hat{C}_1, \hat{C}_2$
+\item Second, in view of the fact that, conditioned on $(C_1,C_2)=(i,k)$, the vectors $\mathbf{x}_1 $ and $\mathbf{x}_2$ are jointly Gaussian distributed with mean $\boldsymbol{\mu}_{\mathbf{x}}^{(ik)}$ and covariance $\bar{\mathbf{\Sigma}}_{\mathbf{x}}^{(ik)}$, the decoder reconstructs the input signal $\mathbf{x}_1$ by using the conditional mean estimator corresponding to the estimated classes $\hat{C}_1, \hat{C}_2$

 where

 \end{itemize}